LALU:

 bit wide control nibble.
 A surprising variety of functions can be

 performed with this simple architecture.
-Here is our initial assignment
+Here is our assignment

 Control Name